 Doctorate in Organization Development & Change

 This three-year professional degree prepares scholar-practitioners (leaders, managers, consultants, educators and facilitators) to apply behavioral sciences for organizational transformation and community revitalization, focused on collaboration and a systemic approach to improvement and guided by humanistic values.
 As an executive program, it is designed for working professionals looking to advance their academic and professional goals.
-Because the program is interdisciplinary and interprofessional, it is well suited for a variety of master’s degree students seeking additional academic credentials.
+Because the program is interdisciplinary and interprofessional, it is well suited for a variety of students with graduate degrees seeking additional academic credentials.

 The curriculum is grounded in evidence-based perspectives that are emphasized across a variety of colleges and degree programs.
 We serve three broad populations: leaders, consultants, and educators.
 An executive student may fit into one or more of these categories.